CSS Processing

 Performance Issues

-2. Extract CSS - Use css.extract: true for better caching
+2. Extract CSS - Use css.mode: 'extract' for better caching

 3. Optimize imports - Remove unused CSS imports

-4. Use Lightning CSS - Switch to Lightning CSS for better performance
+4. Use Lightning CSS - Switch to the Lightning CSS loader/minifier for better performance

 Use packem build --verbose to see detailed CSS processing information and identify issues.